Basic Circuit Rules

 Motorsport UK Class Age Restrictions - please see left hand column on this page.

-Racewear - In order to practice, drivers must wear approved racesuit, a pair of gloves, a crash helmet and ankle high raceboots.
+Racewear - In order to practice, drivers must wear approved racesuit, a pair of race gloves, a MSUK karting helmet and ankle high raceboots.
 We are unable to provide these items.

 Driving Position – Before driving onto the circuit, drivers must concentrate on familiarising themselves with the controls of the kart.
 The correct seating position is vital if maximum control is to be achieved.
 The driver must sit in a relatively upright position with hands held on the steering wheel at a ten-to-two grip.
 Arms and legs should have a degree of bend and grip on the steering wheel should be relaxed but firm.
 This ‘one grip’ technique will be maintained throughout, in preference to the ‘feeding the wheel’ favoured for use on the roads.